angular/angular/src/lib/autocomplete/autocomplete.md

 At this point, the autocomplete panel should be toggleable on focus and options should be selectable.
 But if we want our options to filter when we type, we need to add a custom filter.

-You can filter the options in any way you like based on the text input*.
+You can filter the options in any way you like based on the text input\*.
 Here we will perform a simple string test on the option value to see if it matches the input value, starting from the option's first letter.
-We already have access to the built-in `valueChanges` observable on the `FormControl`, so we can simply map the text input's values to the suggested options by passing them through this filter.
-The resulting observable (`filteredOptions`) can be added to the template in place of the `options` property using the `async` pipe.
+We already have access to the built-in `valueChanges` Observable on the `FormControl`, so we can simply map the text input's values to the suggested options by passing them through this filter.
+The resulting Observable, `filteredOptions`, can be added to the template in place of the `options` property using the `async` pipe.

 Below we are also priming our value change stream with `null` so that the options are filtered by that value on init (before there are any value changes).

-*For optimal accessibility, you may want to consider adding text guidance on the page to explain filter criteria.
+\*For optimal accessibility, you may want to consider adding text guidance on the page to explain filter criteria.
 This is especially helpful for screenreader users if you're using a non-standard filter that doesn't limit matches to the beginning of the string.